Capital Lease Criteria

 Let’s try to understand the Ownership lease through the below basic example.

-Sterling Corporation signed a lease agreement for an asset for 60 Months with the useful life span of an asset is 10 years.
-Sterling Corporation agrees to pay lessor of an asset monthly lease payment with interest as an asset is financed by the lessor, and as per agreement Lessor is ready to transfer the legal ownership of a leased asset to the lessee at the end of the agreement.
+Sterling Corporation signed a lease agreement for an asset for 60 Months, with the useful lifespan of an asset being ten years.
+Sterling Corporation agrees to pay the lessor of an asset monthly lease payment with interest as the lessor finances an asset.
+As per the agreement, the Lessor is ready to transfer the legal ownership of a leased asset to the lessee at the end of the agreement.

-So the above lease is classified as Capital Lease as lease agreement fulfilling the Ownership criteria.
+So the above lease is classified as Capital Lease as a lease agreement fulfilling the Ownership criteria.

 #2 – Bargain Purchase Option (BPO)